Chicken Biscuits make a quick and versatile Southern-style meal. They’re a tasty option for breakfast, or enjoy them at any time of the day!

 Chicken and Biscuits Recipe: Ingredients & Equipment

-To make chicken biscuits, you’ll need…
+To make chicken biscuits, you will need…

 For the chicken